 I make much more of a conscious effort to buy local organic produce and I experiment with different types of vegetables all the time.
 My kitchen now has Miso paste, different mushrooms, sea vegetables and bean pastas as standard.
 They sound a bit wacky, but watch this space, they’ll be as common as avocados in the next few years!

-Why and how did you manage to turn your love of healthy eating and foodstuffs into a popular brand?
+Why and how did you manage to turn your love of healthy eating and foodstuffs into the popular brand, The Doctor’s Kitchen?

 I would say I’m still working on creating a brand.

 Just about 12 months ago I was creating video recipes, talking about the benefits of ingredients and posting pictures of my food on Instagram.
 I didn’t actually think of it as a brand or a business, more like a passion project and a hobby!
 Now it’s become something a lot bigger than just me; it’s about educating future doctors and changing the emphasis on nutrition in medicine.

 I’ve always been interested in life outside medicine hence why I’ve attended Medic Footprints events in the past and I chose to study Health Management as my BSc.

 There’s much more to life than NICE guidelines, all medics need is a creative outlet and mine is in the kitchen.

 I’ve travelled the world, I’m meeting people I never would have met had I not had the confidence to put myself behind the camera.